jeremylaw95/tax_calculator/README.md

 - **BigDecimal**: Used for all financial calculations to avoid floating-point precision errors
 - **Progressive Tax Calculation**: Iterates through tax bands, calculating tax owed for each bracket
 - **Constants**: Tax bands defined as frozen constants for immutability and performance
+- **IRD-sourced rates**: Tax bands are based on official IRD 2024/25 and 2025/26 individual income tax tables